mtumilowicz/zio2-fiber-workshop/README.md

                     * then the other four fibers get to continue their work
                 * creates the result of all five fibers running concurrently
                     * even though only four are ever actually running at any given moment.
+* how fibers differ to virtual threads from loom project?
+   * libraries like ZIO allocate everything on heap (ZIO does not have a way to save stack and restore)
+   * virtual threads in loom allow you to save and restore a stack
+      * stack is significantly faster to use than heap

 ### fork
 * forking creates a new fiber that executes the effect being forked concurrently with the current fiber